MKesenheimer/fault-injection-library/README.md

 If everything goes as expected, a successful run should look something like this:
 ![Bootloader glitching](https://github.com/MKesenheimer/fault-injection-library/blob/master/projects/stm32f42x-glitching/images/cw-pro-bootloader-glitching.png)

+Refer to the README at `projects/stm32f42x-glitching` for more details.

 ## Further handy features and notes